rhymeyang/rhymeyang.github.io/_pages/3-tags.md

 # Enable / Disable events Google Analytics for this link page.
 ga_event: false

-# Icon feature uses Font Awesome
+# Icon feature uses Font Awesome, must at least 2 items
+# the first two items sequance can not change
-icon: fa-tags
+icon: ['fas', 'fa-tags']

 # Enable / Disable this page in the main menu.
 menu: true